“A great workplace involves its staff and looks after all aspects of their wellbeing including mental, physical, and financial wellbeing.”

 WMAS, July 2021, Health & Wellbeing Strategy, Viewed May 2022

-TP Health provide Occupational Health Services to all trust employees including pre-employment health checks, immunisations, fast track physiotherapy services and advice and guidance for all health issues that impact staff in the workplace.
+Optima Health provide Occupational Health Services to all trust employees including pre-employment health checks, immunisations, fast track physiotherapy services and advice and guidance for all health issues that impact staff in the workplace.

 You may be referred to occupational health for advice and guidance for a range of scenarios including: